How to Snorkel

 If they are not strong swimmers or just learning to snorkel, you can have them use a snorkeling float for extra support while you hold their hand or onto the float.

-How to deal with leg cramping
+How to deal with leg cramping?

 Leg cramps put a damper on your experience, so it is important to know how to deal with them.